apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    Enables (``1``) or disables (``0``) TLSv1_3 in the ATS client context.
 If not specified, enabled by default

-.. ts:cv:: CONFIG proxy.config.ssl.client.alpn_protocol STRING ""
+.. ts:cv:: CONFIG proxy.config.ssl.client.alpn_protocols STRING ""

    Set the alpn string that ATS will send to origin during new connections.
 By default no ALPN string will be set.
    To enable HTTP/2 communication to the origin, set this to "h2,http1.1".